Operating Model

 What the model is built to handle

-• Warehouse, PEMB, tilt-wall, flex industrial, and distribution programs
+• Warehouse, PEMB, tilt-wall, flex industrial, and distribution programs on the island and the mainland corridor

-• Concrete foundations, parking lots, utilities, loading areas, and yard work
+• Concrete foundations, parking lots, utilities, loading areas, and yard work specified for Gulf of Mexico marine exposure

 Operating Principle